DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/20_practices_for_liberation.md

 **Emotional Trigger Recognition**: When you feel intense emotion about external events, pause and examine: "Is this emotion proportional to my actual experience?
 Am I being triggered by programming?
 What would happen if I withdrew my emotional investment from this narrative?"

-### The Healer's Awakening: When Science Meets Ancient Wisdom
+### The Healer's Awakening: Reconnecting to the Tree of Life

 *Dr. Sarah Chen's transformation began with a patient she couldn't save.
 Eight-year-old Maria had been brought to the emergency room with a severe infection that wasn't responding to any antibiotics.
 Sarah had tried everything in her medical arsenal, but the child was dying.*